brontosaurusrex/brontosaurusrex.github.io/_posts/2020-07-11-Fusion-Notes.md

 Methods of panning viewers, middle mouse drag to pan is flaky, another method is hold down shift and control and left mice drag.

 Ctrl + p is pass-through for a node.
+Ctrl + t is switch bg and fg

 Merge node has in 3rd tab of inspector an option to select what is used as mask/key channel (should only show when mask is connected).